grimmelm/nft/nftlaw.md

 signed the way that copyright transfers do.
-(Indeed, they don't even need to be [in writing](https://scholar.google.com/scholar_case?case=9695307318571874997), although for any economically serious transactions, writing down the terms is mush safer.)
+(Indeed, they don't even need to be [in writing](https://scholar.google.com/scholar_case?case=9695307318571874997), although for any economically serious transactions, writing down the terms is much safer.)
 Carol and Woodchuck Labs don't need to rely on Alice and Bob to get the signed-transfers right.
 Instead, Woodchuck Labs can simply write its terms so that it directly gives a license to every NFT owner _automatically_ as soon as they acquire the NFT.